Why Slow Fashion is the Only Choice for Sustainable Fashion Clothing

 - We source all our materials ethically from UK-trusted mills.
 This helps the local economy.

-Non-fast Fashion: Sustainable Design & Printing with maake
+Non-Fast Fashion: Sustainable Design & Printing with maake

 The best fashion fabrics choices in the UK: we choose the best dress fabric